 The Civil War Trust is the largest and most effective nonprofit organization devoted to the preservation of America’s hallowed battlegrounds.
 Although primarily focused on the protection of Civil War battlefields, through its Campaign 1776 initiative, the Trust also seeks to save the battlefields connected to the Revolutionary War and War of 1812.
 To date, the Trust has preserved close to 43,000 acres of battlefield land in 23 states.
 For a complete list of participating Park Day sites, visit Civilwar.org/parkday.

-Historic Sandusky is operated by Lynchburg College as an educational resource available to the broader community.
+Historic Sandusky is operated by University of Lynchburg as an educational resource available to the broader community.